- The SPGS journey

 - Support us

 Several major collaborative community projects run each year.
-Both St Paul’s Girls’ School and St Paul’s School participate in Music Junction, an innovative project aimed at bringing together young people from varied socio-economic backgrounds through musical education.
-SPGS students participate in workshops with local primary schools where they perform pieces for the children and introduce them to a range of instruments, in preparation for a joint performance with the London Chamber Orchestra and Apollo5.
+Both St Paul’s Girls’ School and St Paul’s School participate in The Jupiter Project, an innovative project aimed at bringing together young people from varied socio-economic backgrounds through musical education.
+St Paul’s students participate in workshops with local primary schools where they perform pieces for the children and introduce them to a range of instruments, in preparation for a joint performance.